term7/RaspberryPi-USB-Privacy-Gadget/README.md

 # Since there only can be one wired connection between the Pi and your computer, allow all traffic on usb0:
 ip6tables -I INPUT -i usb0 -j ACCEPT

+# Accept also input on Wifi-Hotspot (we keep it hidden):
+ip6tables -I INPUT -i wlan0 -j ACCEPT

 # Allow DNS and HTTP needed for name resolution (Pi-hole) and accessing the Web interface on Wifi-Hotspot::
 ip6tables -A INPUT -p tcp --destination-port 53 -j ACCEPT